Lincoln-Yuji/Linux-Config/README.md

 stow --dotfiles -t $HOME HOME/
 ```

-We are using the --dotfiles so we can force stow to replace the "dot-" suffix from files to a period.
+The flag --dotfiles is optional.
+It allows you to force stow to replace the "dot-" suffix from files to a period.
 For example this will create a symlink ~/.bashrc to ~/(stow-dir)/HOME/dot-bashrc.
-We are using this strategy to avoid creating directories full of hidden files.
+You can use this strategy to avoid creating directories full of hidden files.
+It's up to the user.